 Hulu®, like Netflix, is a stand-alone subscription service and requires a fast, network-ready Internet connection connection to stream content.
 A big difference is that Hulu not only lets you stream movies and TV shows that have already aired, but also the latest episodes and new shows from network TV.

 Hulu is accessible on a variety of platforms and devices, including iOS and Android, Apple TV, Roku, Chromecast, PlayStation 4, Xbox One, smart TVs, and Blu-ray players.

 VUDU® is an On Demand service that lets you rent, buy, and watch movies and TV shows.
 Prices vary, depending on whether you’re renting or purchasing a movie, or purchasing a single episode of a TV show or a complete season.
 Other factors can also determine pricing:

 - Independent studio release

 TV from Frontier

-Watching what you want, when you want is easiest with a TV subscription like DISH®, FiOS from Frontier or Vantage™ TV by Frontier.
+Watching what you want, when you want is easiest with a TV subscription like DISH®, FiberOptic from Frontier or Vantage™ TV by Frontier.

 If you subscribe to DISH, you also get access to the DISH Anywhere app.
 Available on iOS and Android, this lets you watch every channel you watch at home, including live sports and news.
 It also lets you manage your DVR from almost anywhere, set recording priorities, and delete what you’ve already watched.